proycon/LaMachine/docs/clarin_reviewer_response.md

 > Is LaMachine catalogued in the VLO, with a PID to the metadata?

 No, nobody has ever requested this desire yet.
 I'll look into it.
-It may be a bit difficult as LaMachine is such a meta-distribution that it is hard to pin down for any single scenario.
+It may be a bit difficult as LaMachine is such a meta-distribution that it is hard to pin down for any single scenario, but it would be interesting for the services inside a LaMachine installation.
+I opened issue https://github.com/proycon/LaMachine/issues/138 to this end.

 > Does LaMachine aim at compatibility with the CLARIN Language Resource Switchboard?
 The paper states that LaMachine "transcends" the
 > ambitions of the Switchboard, but more relevant is the question whether the two are compatible and can be integrated.